Sharp Schauder Estimates for some Degenerate Kolmogorov Equations

 \textbf{Mathematical outline.} There will be two main difficulties to overcome in order to prove Schauder estimates in our framework: the degeneracy as well as the non-linearity and unboundedness of the drift.
 Concerning this second issue let us also mention that, in the non-degenerate setting, Schauder estimates for unbounded non-linear drift coefficients were obtained under mild smoothness assumptions by Krylov and Priola \cite{kryl:prio:10} \textcolor{black}{who heavily used} the flow associated with the first order vector field in $ L_t$, i.e. $\dot \btheta_{t}(\x)=\gF(t, \btheta_{t}(\x)) $, to precisely get rid of the unbounded terms.

-In this work, we will prove, in the framework of H\"older spaces for the source $f$, the terminal condition $g$ and the coefficients $a,\gF $, Schauder estimates similar to those of the previously quoted works (\cite{lun:97}, \cite{lore:05:schau}, \cite{prio:06}).
+In this work we will prove, in the framework of H\"older spaces for the source $f$, the terminal condition $g$ and the coefficients $a,\gF $, Schauder estimates similar to those of the previously quoted works (\cite{lun:97}, \cite{lore:05:schau}, \cite{prio:06}).
 The diffusion coefficient $a$ and the source term $f$ will have, as in the non-degenerate case, the same regularity.
 We mention that, in contrast with the non-degenerate case, this will not be the case for the drift $\gF$ for which some additional smoothness on the degenerate entries $(\gF_i)_{i\in \leftB 2,n\rightB} $ is needed to guarantee the well posedness of \eqref{SYST}.
 In particular, the H\"older indexes of $\gF$ will be above the minimal thresholds appearing in \cite{chau:meno:17}.
 The flow associated with the drift term will again play a key role in our setting.
 Eventually, we do not impose any particular spatial asymptotic condition on the diffusion $a$.\\

 To prove our result, we will here proceed through a perturbative approach.
 The idea is to perform a first order \textit{parametrix} expansion (or Duhamel expansion) of a solution of \eqref{KOLMO} with mollified coefficients around a suitable linearized Ornstein-Uhlenbeck type semi-group.
 The main idea behind consists in \textcolor{black}{exploiting} this easier framework \textcolor{black}{in order to subsequently obtain a tractable} control on the error expansion.
-When applying such a strategy, we basically have two way\textcolor{black}{s} to proceed.

-\textcolor{black}{On} the one hand, one can adopt a \textit{backward parametrix approach}, as introduced by McKean and Singer \cite{mcke:sing:67} in the non degenerate setting.
+When applying such a strategy, the common way to proceed consists in adopting the so-called \textit{backward parametrix approach}, as successfully considered by Il'in \textit{et al.} \cite{ilin:kala:olei:62}, Friedman \cite{frie:64} or McKean and Singer \cite{mcke:sing:67} in the non degenerate setting.
 This techni\textcolor{black}{que} has been extended \textcolor{black}{to} the current degenerate setting, which involves unbounded coefficients, and successfully exploited for handling the corresponding martingale problem or density estimates of the fundamental solution of \eqref{KOLMO} in \cite{chau:meno:17} and \cite{dela:meno:10}.
-Unfortunately, this approach \textcolor{black}{does not seem very adapted to} our framework involving \textcolor{black}{a} non-trivial terminal condition especially because it does not allow to \textcolor{black}{easily deal} with gradient estimates which will, at least along the non-degenerate variable $\x_1$, be necessary to \textcolor{black}{establish} our result.